aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 events callbacks to help determine the state of the MQTT client during operation.

 The v2 SDK defines its own set of lifecycle events: *AttemptingConnect*, *ConnectionSuccess*, *ConnectionFailure*, *Disconnect*, and *Stopped*.
-For more information, refer to the [MQTT 5 user guide](https://github.com/awslabs/aws-crt-nodejs/blob/main/MQTT5-UserGuide.md#client-events).
+For more information, refer to the [MQTT5 user guide](https://github.com/awslabs/aws-crt-nodejs/blob/main/MQTT5-UserGuide.md#client-events).

 #### Example of setting lifecycle events in the v1 SDK